PythonOT/POT/docs/source/quickstart.rst

     Here is a list of the OT mapping classes inheriting from :any:`ot.da.BaseTransport`

-    * :any:`ot.da.EMDTransport` : Barycentric mapping with EMD transport
+    * :any:`ot.da.EMDTransport`: Barycentric mapping with EMD transport
-    * :any:`ot.da.SinkhornTransport` : Barycentric mapping with Sinkhorn transport
+    * :any:`ot.da.SinkhornTransport`: Barycentric mapping with Sinkhorn transport
-    * :any:`ot.da.SinkhornL1l2Transport` : Barycentric mapping with Sinkhorn +
+    * :any:`ot.da.SinkhornL1l2Transport`: Barycentric mapping with Sinkhorn +
       group Lasso regularization [5]_
-    * :any:`ot.da.SinkhornLpl1Transport` : Barycentric mapping with Sinkhorn +
+    * :any:`ot.da.SinkhornLpl1Transport`: Barycentric mapping with Sinkhorn +
       non convex group Lasso regularization [5]_
-    * :any:`ot.da.LinearTransport` : Linear mapping estimation  between Gaussians
+    * :any:`ot.da.LinearTransport`: Linear mapping estimation  between Gaussians [14]_
-      [14]_
-    * :any:`ot.da.MappingTransport` : Nonlinear mapping estimation [8]_
+    * :any:`ot.da.MappingTransport`: Nonlinear mapping estimation [8]_

 .. hint::

-    Example of the use of OTDA classes are available in :
+    Examples of the use of OTDA classes are available in:

     - :any:`auto_examples/domain-adaptation/plot_otda_color_images`
     - :any:`auto_examples/domain-adaptation/plot_otda_mapping`